 Amsterdam has a big street food scene and, in my opinion, this is the best way to sample the local specialities, ranging from sweet fluffy pancakes to crispy deep fried meatballs.
 If you’re brave enough, try the most famous Dutch delicacy of them all, raw pickled herring, either served on its own with pickles or as part of a sandwich.
 This is served at stalls throughout the city, but two of the most popular are Stubbe’s Haring near Central Station, and Frens Haringhandel near Bloemenmarkt.

 If pickled herring isn’t for you then there are plenty of other street food options, including stroopwafels and fries smothered in mayonnaise.
 If you’re not sure where to head then try one of these 10 best street food locations or head to De Hallen to check out its excellent indoor food market.
+The latter is a popular place to visit on Saturday or Sunday in Amsterdam.

 There is no shortage of great restaurants in Amsterdam and you might be surprised to hear that some of the best are actually Indonesian.
 The Dutch food scene has a strong Indonesian influence dating back to when Indonesia was a Dutch colony (even the fries are sometimes smothered in satay sauce).
 I would highly recommend Blauw restaurant which serves an excellent Rijsttafel.
 A rijsttafel translates as ‘rice table’ and consists of a combination of various mouth-watering Indonesian dishes.
 Alternatively, check out this Indonesian Food Scene guide for restaurant recommendations around the city.